THE UNIVERSITY OF CONNECTICUT HEALTH CENTER

 2. Verification of Inventory Data supplied by Inventory Control on a yearly basis.
 (See Section IV, A, Item 3)

-1. Property Coordinator will receive a report of their department's equipment inventory once a year.
+1. Materials Coordinator will receive a report of their department's equipment inventory once a year.

-2. Property Coordinator will verify Inventory Report, noting any changes.
+2. Materials Coordinator will verify Inventory Report, noting any changes.

 3. Department Head will sign Inventory Report, acknowledging report as accurate.